Laulajatar/my-oblivion-mods/README.md

 ## Skill Based Harvest Chance

 Makes the harvest chance of plants dependent on Alchemy and Luck, while keeping the original chance as a base value.
 See ini for configuration.

 **This mod has been released.**

+## Sort you Stuff

+This mod lets you sort items into every container that is safe for storage and either player-owned or unowned.
+It is possible to retrieve magic items (ingredients, scrolls, potions and sigil stones) by effect.

+**This mod has been released.**